 Family and Caregiver Support

-CMHA Brant’s Family Support program provides the following for family members:
+CMHA’s Family Support program provides the following groups for family members:

-- Families Caring Families Sharing – This group provides support and caregiving strategies to families living with mental illness.
-The group is offered the second Tuesday of each month, from 7-8:30 p.m., with the exception of January, July & August.
-For more information, call 519-752-2998, ext.
-112.
+This monthly group provides support and caregiving strategies to families living with mental illness.
+The group is offered the second Tuesday of each month, from 7-8:00 p.m., with the exception of January, July & August.
+If interested, please call 519-752-2998, ext.
+112 or email email@example.com for meeting links.

-- Suicide Bereavement Support Group – This group is offered the 3rd Wednesday of each month, with the exception of the month of August from 7-8:30 p.m. at the new Hankinson House Hospice (2nd floor meeting room) on Grey Street (behind St. Joseph’s Lifecare), Brantford.
-This group is an opportunity for survivors to connect with other survivors and talk openly about suicide, with people who really understand what you are going through.
+The group is an opportunity for survivors to connect with other survivors and talk openly about suicide, with people who really understand what you are going through.
 The group is facilitated by persons who have lost loved ones to suicide.
 For more information, or for log-in instructions please call 519-752-2998, ext.
 112 or email firstname.lastname@example.org

 - Assistance locating services and support